|Welcome to Beyond the Smile!

-This is in the process of becoming the landing page for treks, documentary crowdfunding, and other simmering offerings.
+This site is now dedicated to treks, keynote speaking, documentary crowdfunding, and other simmering offerings.
 Stay tuned!

 Beyond the Smile started as a question… Who are the Sherpas once the expedition is over and they go home to their families and communities?.. .what is behind the Sherpa smile?

 The question grew into a video series ( in post production) and a story still unfolding..
 It started a Tamang women’s education program, and a fast growing international tribe of people of all ages, living the adventure of life: The Friendily, our Family of Friends!

 You can become part of the story